Nutrition and Lifestyle for Mesothelioma Patients

 - Healthy fats.
 There are many benefits of healthy fats, like omega-3 fatty acids.
 You can find them in olive oil, walnuts, chia seeds, and flax seeds.

 - Water.
-Drink plenty of water every day and limit sugary drinks like pop and juice.
+Drink plenty of water daily and limit sugary drinks like pop and juice.

 In addition to healthy foods, patients should avoid or limit foods high in sugar, saturated fat, and salt.
 Limit processed foods and alcohol.